shiatsumat/bfs-prolog/README.md

 * `expression??` – Inquiry for all solutions.
   If you want to stop enumeration of solutions, press Ctrl+C.
 * `@` - Exit.

-The order of solutions may seem rather random, but behind this is a simple algorithm of enumerating all solutions by breadth-first search.

 ### Propositions